-Shots 2 sighters, 5 to score Timing 20 seconds per exposure
+Shots 2 sighters, 5 to score.
+Timing 20 seconds per exposure.

-Procedure 1.
-Each shot will be spotted
+Procedure;

-2 Sighting adjustments may be made during the match
+1. Each Shot will be spotted.

-3 Scores will be advised to the firer prior to the next match and recorded on the score card and the score will be advised to the firer.
-Sighting shots are to be fired in the position of the match place, scores entered on the score card, and the score will be advised to the firer.
+- 2. Sighting adjustments may be made during the match. - 3.
+Scores will be advised to the firer prior to the next match and recorded on the score card, and the score will be advised to the firer. - 4.
+Sighting shots are to be fired in the position of the match.